wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 * Show Quick View as a button or hyperlink text (fully customizable without writing any code)
 * All product page features added by plugins work within the pop-up.
 * Show Quick View on hover over image or show as button or linked text under the image.
-* Fully cross browser compliant including IE8 to IE11.
+* Fully cross browser compliant including IE9 to IE11.
 * Mobile device optimized - all tablets and phones

 = Grid View Compatibility =

 * Products Quick View works when you have the grid view feature activated in the WP e-Commerce plugin.
 * There are 2 plugins that activate Grid View in WP e-Commerce.
 Our plugin [WP e-Commerce Grid View](http://wordpress.org/plugins/wp-e-commerce-grid-view/) and the getshopped.org [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/).
 * Products Quick View does not work with list view.

+= Featuring Sass (Simply Awesome Stylesheets) =

+* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets}.
+* Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* Sass loads and renders much faster in all browers.
+* Sass #dynamic {stylesheets} allows you to edit the plugins front end layout and display without touching the code.
+* This plugins backend admin panels are created in Sass.

-= Hover Button point and click Styling =
+= Hover Button Sass #dynamic Styling =

 * Create the perfect Quick View button style to match your site with the point click settings.
-* Button transparency selector.
-* Do it all by point click from the admin panel with touching the code.
+* Do it all with Sass #dynamic {stylesheets} from the admin panel with touching the code.
 * Change it any time you like.

 = Show Quick View under the Image =

 * Option to show Quick View as a Button or Hyper linked text under the product image.
 * When placed under the image Quick View is visible all of the time.
-* a3rev Button creator, for creating the perfect style without touching the theme code.
+* Sass #dynamic {stylesheets} Button creator, for creating the perfect style without touching the theme code.
-* a3rev Button style transparency setting.
+* Sass #dynamic {stylesheets} style transparency setting.
-* a3rev Hyperlink text creator - Simple point click settings to create an eye catching clickable link.
+* Sass #dynamic {stylesheets} Hyperlink text creator - Simple point click settings to create an eye catching clickable link.
 * Quick View button has 3 Positional settings Top, Center or bottom of the image.

 = Mobile Responsive Quick View Pop-up =